willmarple/vue3-pinia/README.md

 # Watch Blitz

-## This is an example app demonstrating architectural patterns when using Vue3 and Pinia.
+An example app demonstrating architectural patterns when using Vue 3 and Pinia.

 # Getting Started